Why you need a data-driven approach to your Employer Branding

 How to use a data-driven approach in recruitment

 You need to understand the external perspective of your employer brand.
 This will help you manage the expectations of talent and what you need to do to meet or even exceed these expectations.
 Universum analytics is uniquely positioned in that respect.
-Through our research, we understand what the talent’s preferences, hopes and dreams are in their employer of choice.
-Therefore, we can deliver key insights about this new generation of career seekers.
+Through our research, we understand what the talent’s preferences, hopes, and dreams are in their employer of choice.
+Therefore, we can deliver key insights into this new generation of career seekers.

 Besides, you might wonder how this helps you in your employer branding efforts.
 You benefit by being able to position yourself in the most effective way to attract and retain the top talent.
 By using data, you can, therefore, make well-informed decisions for your communications strategy.
 A strategy founded on your company’s external perspective.
 However, do not offer false promises that you will eventually fail to deliver.
 The internal perspective must meet the external so that you can form your EVP to meet your positioning and strategic objectives.
 This will help you meet their expectations and erase potential disappointment and in the end, make talent stay.